checkly/docs.checklyhq.com/site/content/learn/playwright/basics/multitab-flows.md

     parent: "Basics"
 ---

-Both Puppeteer and Playwright enable us to control multiple browser tabs, albeit in different ways.
+Playwright enables us to control multiple browser tabs, albeit in different ways.

 ## Opening tabs directly

-If we are looking to open brand new tabs with which to interact, the setup is rather straightforward for both Puppeteer and Playwright.
+If we are looking to open brand new tabs with which to interact, the setup is rather straightforward.

 {{< tabs "1" >}}
 {{< tab "Playwright" >}}